 What are the different types of modeling?

-Here are some of the popular modeling categories…
+Below are some of the most popular categories in modeling:

 High Fashion